-The Substance Abuse Treatment and Recovery (STAR) program provides relapse prevention education to parolees with substance use disorder treatment needs.
+The STAR program provides relapse prevention education to parolees with substance use disorder treatment needs.
 STAR is designed to help parolees understand addiction and recovery as an ongoing process, not a singular event.
 STAR teachers work closely with students to help them identify their needs and develop a plan of action that will support post-release recovery activities.
 The curriculum addresses the following criminogenic needs:

 Located in 17 parole offices statewide